Lesson 9: Text and String Manipulation

 PRINT STRING$(80, 42) ' 80 asterisks will be printed to the screen

 The STRING$ statement comes in handy when building text screen boxes by using the extended ASCII characters provided to do so.
-Type in the following example and save it as ASCIIBoxes.BAS when complete.
+Type in the following example.

 Figure 4: Old school ASCII boxes